jeremyhengjm/agents/README.md

-# Sequential Monte Carlo methods for agents-based models
+# Sequential Monte Carlo methods for SIS and SIR agents-based models